rakshit-23/iiitb_usr/README.md

   <img  src="https://user-images.githubusercontent.com/110079890/192630532-ee61c8ad-0c58-4ae5-a192-da0c2ff4a36d.png">
 </p>

 The library setup time is 0.09 ns and the data arrival time (delay) is 1.58 ns.
+The minimum slack of the design for clock period of 10 ns is 8.56 ns.

-The minimum time period of the clock is setup time + arrival time= 0.09 + 1.58 ns = 1.67 ns.
-Therefore the maximum clock frequency is 598.8024 MHz.
+Therefore the maximum clock frequency of the design is 1/(10-8.56)=694.44 MHz.

 ### 13.4 Flip-flop to Standard cell ratio